Health and support services in Ireland

 Here’s a lowdown on the support services available for you!

 It can be a little challenging to cope with the changes in your environment when you move to Ireland for the first time.
-With a new set of customs and norms, adjusting into the culture takes some time, and you may need some assistance to absorb it all smoothly.
-But if you struggle to adjust, or feel alienated or unhealthy, there are a range of support services available to help you out.
+With a new set of customs and norms, adjusting into the culture takes a little time, and you may need some assistance to absorb it all smoothly.
+Don’t worry if you struggle to adjust, or feel alienated or unhealthy, there are a range of support services available to help you out.

 In case you get hassled at any point, you can reach out to:

 Many institutions offer a pre-arrival support guide that includes details of medical insurance available, accommodation options, strategies to budget living expenses and other necessary details to settle in.

 Dedicated to support international students via various orientations and programs.
 These may include supportive and educational workshops, cultural celebrations and academic support.
 Sometimes, they also help with student accommodation and employment/internship opportunities.

 Most universities and colleges have their own student associations, which help international students manage their various activities along with academics.
 Some universities also have a dedicated international student association to offer unbiased support to students from another country.

 For instance, the Royal College of Surgeons in Ireland has an Undergraduate Students’ Union that ensures all inter-cultural students have a voice.
 It also helps bridge the gap between the students and the administration.

 Various student associations outside of campus work for the welfare of national and international students.